GoogleCloudPlatform/gcloud-maven-plugin/e2e/README.md

-End to End test uses Ansible playbooks to accoumplish the following:
+End to End test uses Ansible playbooks to accomplish the following:
-* Grab and build the lastest gcloud-maven-plugin code from Github
+* Grab and build the latest gcloud-maven-plugin code from Github
-* Grab and install the lastest released gcloud sdk
+* Grab and install the latest released gcloud sdk
 * Deploy a sample application via 'mvn gcloud:deploy'

 #### Prerequisites